Danilo Pérez: Recording as a leader

 In 1992, he released his first solo album, Danilo Pérez, and then his second, The Journey, in 1994.
 He performed The Journey in concert with the Panamanian Symphony Orchestra the same year.
 The album is a musical account of the trip enslaved Africans made across the ocean, beginning with "The Capture", through "The Taking", "Chains", The Voyage", and ending with "Libre Spiritus".
 David Sanchez and Giovanni Hidalgo play on the album, which was recorded in two days at the Power Station in New York City.
 The album made it to the top ten jazz lists in The Village Voice, The New York Times, The Boston Globe, and Billboard magazine.
 It was named one of the best albums of the 1990s by DownBeat magazine.

 In 1998, Central Avenue, Pérez's fourth album, received a Grammy nomination for Best Latin Jazz Album.
 Central Avenue is a blend of influences from blues, folk, and Caribbean and Middle Eastern genres.
 It was produced by Tommy LiPuma, who worked with Pérez on PanaMonk.
 Pérez arranged the ensemble of bassists John Patitucci and John Benitez, and drummer Jeff "Tain" Watts.
 The songs were done in one take, except for "Panama Blues".
 For this song, Pérez recorded Raul Vital, a Panamanian folk singer, and a chorus of mejorana singers in Panama, then returned with the recording to New York City, where the ensemble contributed.
 Mejorana is an improvisational style of singing.
 Pérez told Graybow of Billboard, "[I heard] the blues in their voices, much like the blues down in Mississippi", and instantly wanted to record them.

-In 2015 Pérez recorded Children of the Light, which is also the name of the trio of Pérez with bassist John Patitucci and drummer Brian Blade, all rhythm section members of Wayne Shorter's "Footprints Quartet".
+In 2015, Pérez recorded Children of the Light, which is also the name of the trio of Pérez with bassist John Patitucci and drummer Brian Blade, all rhythm section members of Wayne Shorter's "Footprints Quartet".

-For the 2026 Grammy Awards, he received a nomination for the album Lumen in the Best Large Jazz Ensemble Album category.
+For the 2026 Grammy Awards, Pérez received a nomination for the album Lumen in the Best Large Jazz Ensemble Album category.